Cocoanetics/SAAE/README.md

 # SAAE (Swift AST Abstractor & Editor)

-SAAE is a Swift library that parses Swift source code and generates clean, structured overviews of your API declarations. **Perfect for quickly giving LLMs a comprehensive overview of your Swift codebase's public interface.**
+SAAE is a Swift library that parses Swift source code and generates clean, structured overviews of your API declarations. **Perfect for efficiently providing LLMs with comprehensive API overviews instead of overwhelming them with entire codebases.**

 ## 🚀 Quick Start with Demo App